Clogged toilets sometimes happen, because life isn’t always perfect.

 Bleach or another germ-killing cleaner is your best bet for cleaning up after you have a clogged drain in your toilet.
 Be sure to clean your bathroom thoroughly if you’ve had a toilet overflow!

-When you need plungers and other tools to fix your clogged toilet, check out Lowe’s for all your DIY plumbing needs.
+When you need plungers and other tools to fix your clogged toilet, check out Lowe’s for all your DIY plumbing supplies.
 They have quality plungers, drain cleaners and chemicals, plumbing snakes, and more.
 Are you pro?
 Then you will absolutely love their wide selection of hand and machine augers.

 If you need a thorough discussion on this, it is detailed here: https://elizabethdrainservice.com